y2q-actionman/cl-aws-custom-runtime-test/README.md

 Changed Dockerfile to use Amazon Linux 2023 (provided.al2023) instead of Amazon Linux 2 (provided.al2), which will be [ending support at July 31, 2026](https://aws.amazon.com/jp/amazon-linux-2/faqs/).

-For older news, see "History "below.
+For older news, see "History" below.

 ## Requirements